anamafla/anamafla/src/pages/blog/svg-and-react/index.en.md

 const Smiley= ( ) => ( <Face/>);
 ```

-### b.
+#### b.
 Transform the SVG into JSX

 Basically copying and pasting the content of the .svg file into our react code.
 This way allows us to make use of props, state and event handlers, although it is more complex to update the SVG.

-We are going to use the second way.
-Let’s take the SVG in the code above and turn it into a React component.
+In our example, we are going to use the second way.
+We toook the SVG from the above code and turn it into a React component.

 ```
 const Face = () => {